vhuber101/vhuber-uftp/docs/source/uftpd/uftpd-manual.rst

 client to server (and vice versa), as well as providing data staging and third-party transfer between UFTP-enabled UNICORE sites.

-A full UFTP server installation consists of two parts
+A full UFTP server installation consists of two parts:

  - the "uftpd" file server